 The American Society of Landscape Architects (ASLA) renovated its own headquarters in the District’s Chinatown neighborhood with the goal of rebranding the office to better reflect its nature-focused principles.
+This project earned LEED Platinum certification and is on track to earn WELL Silver certification in sustainable design.

 Gensler’s design transforms the old space from being compact and dark to one filled with light by way of adding a three-story atrium with natural-light harvesting technology.
 Workplaces are equipped with cool blue lighting, illuminating spaces at 45-degree angles to match natural progression of the morning sun.
 Ergonomic elements and even a treadmill desk have also been incorporated.